rylnd/query_hilite/README.md

 highlighted word will be included in the tag.

-### ARBITRARY CHOICES
-- returns first snippet in doc if there's no match or no query
-- returns HIGHLIGHTED first snippet if doc==query
-- returns null if doc is an empty string or null

 ####   WHAT IT DOES DO:
 #####	 SEARCHING:
 - Always tries to find exactly what you typed first